Law Offices of Osas Iyamu, LLC.

 Implications for Sudanese Nationals:

-This extension permits around 1,200 current beneficiaries to maintain their TPS until April 19, 2025, provided they continue to meet the eligibility criteria.
+This extension allows around 1,200 current beneficiaries to keep their TPS until April 19, 2025, if they still meet the eligibility criteria.
 Additionally, an estimated 2,750 more individuals might qualify for TPS under Sudan’s redesignation.

 It’s crucial for current beneficiaries to re-register between August 21, 2023, and October 20, 2023, to ensure uninterrupted TPS and employment authorization.